Words have an enormous power.

-Every creation has been inspired by other things that already existed, moreover, every artist has relied on works that they admire to project their creativity and produce their own work.
+Every creation has been inspired by other things that already existed, moreover, every artist has relied on works they admire to project their creativity and produce their own work.

 However, there are expressions that someone devised at a given moment which worked quite well back then, but by hearing them millions of times later, they have lost their power.

-Which of these two phrases do you think is more persuasive?
+Which of these 2 sentences do you think is more persuasive?